Frank Edoho: Education and career

 Edoho studied animal science at University of Calabar.
-While in school, he was a rap artiste with the stage name Mc Frank.
+While in school, he was a rapper with the stage name Mc Frank.
 After graduation, he started his broadcasting career as a presenter at the Cross River State Broadcasting Corporation and also anchored a breakfast television show for the Nigerian Television Authority, Channel 9, Calabar.
 Edoho moved to Metro FM 97.6 in 1999 where he anchored radio shows for the radio station.
-He was however brought into limelight by the popular show, Who Wants to Be a Millionaire.
-Aside from being a TV host, he is also a voice over artist, photographer, producer and a filmmaker.
-After he rejected a new deal to continue as host of Who Wants to Be a Millionaire, he was unveiled alongside Emmanuel Essien, popularly known as Mannie, as the host of an international TV show, The Price Is Right.
-Edoho is respected for his eloquent voice and has performed a number of voice overs for radio ads and radio jingles for Vogue Fruit Juice, First City Monument Bank, Unilever Nigeria Plc, International Bank Plc and Elizade Toyota.
+He gained recognition as the host of Who Wants to Be a Millionaire.
+Aside from being a television host, he is also a voice over artist, photographer, producer and a filmmaker.
+After he rejected a new deal to continue as host of Who Wants to Be a Millionaire, he was unveiled alongside Emmanuel Essien, popularly known as Mannie, as the host of the television game show, The Price Is Right.
+Edoho has also performed voice-over work for radio advertisements and jingles for Vogue Fruit Juice, First City Monument Bank, Unilever Nigeria Plc, International Bank Plc and Elizade Toyota.
+He hosted the Savvy Initiative Recognition Awards in 2024.

 Who Wants To Be A Millionaire

-Edoho hosted the popular TV game show for 13 years from 2004 to 2017 but resigned on 2 September 2017.
+Edoho hosted the television game show for 13 years from 2004 to 2017 but resigned on 2 September 2017.
 He announced his departure via his official Twitter page after failing to agree on terms with Ultima Studios.
-Edoho denied being "dropped" by the organizers of the show, maintaining that he "declined the offer" that was given to him.
-In February 2022, he made a return to the show.
+Edoho denied being "dropped" by the organisers of the show, maintaining that he "declined the offer" that was given to him.
+In February 2022, he returned to the show.

 Personal life

 Edoho was married to Katherine Obiang, with whom he had three children, before they separated in 2011.
-He later married his second wife, Sandra Onyenuchenuya, and on 2 April 2014, they welcomed their first child together (Edoho's fourth).
+He later married his second wife, Sandra Onyenuchenuya, and on 2 April 2014, they had their first child together (Edoho's fourth).
 Their second child was born two years later in the United States.
+After their divorce, Obiang accused Edoho of physical abuse, which he denied.

+In May 2026, Edoho publicly confirmed that his marriage to Onyenucheya had ended in a separation in mid-2025, and that the couple were undergoing divorce proceedings.
+Onyenucheya publicly accused Edoho of infidelity, which he denied.
+Edoho also accused Onyenucheya of having an affair with singer Chike; he published audio recordings online which he said were of calls Onyenucheya had made which proved that the affair had taken place.
+She denied the accusation, and additionally accused Edoho of physical abuse.